-Suzanne Collins was born and rasied in Iowa and is a dual Canadian-American citizen.
+Suzanne Collins was born and rasied in Iowa and was a dual Canadian-American citizen.
 Married to an Australian palaeontologist who worked at the Royal Ontario Museum, she formerly taught creative writing and medieval literature at York University.
+She died in 2019.

 “These are impeccably-crafted poems brimming with wit, intelligence, and verve.
 Seraphs and fruitbats—-not to mention ‘the kindness of the sliced banana’—-are some of the delights present in Wonders at the Corner.
 Suzanne Collins’s debut collection simply bedazzles.”

 “Collins finds inspiration, and the opportunity for existential musing, in unlikely places: the waiting room of a car repair shop, say, or as a patient in a dentist’s chair.
 In fact, unexpectedness is the collection’s greatest strength—-and that quality is as evident in Collins’s crisp phrasing as it is in her penchant for looking at life from an offbeat angle.
 It makes for a witty, disarming debut” (Barbara Carey, Toronto Star).

 “Collins is a skilled poet, and her work ranges widely, interestingly, across times and cultures.
 These poems . . . make a fine collection” (Thomas M. F. Gerry, CBRA).

 $20.00 + postage

 With well-wisher Diego Garcia Bellido at launch reception.